lontel/Falling-letters/README.md

 Instructions:

-Press start button
-to move left - use left arrow && to move right - use right arrow
+Press start button then to move left - use left arrow && to move right - use right arrow